Brooks–Baxter War: Arkansas Constitution of 1868

+The new constitution was ratified by the people of the state, at the election beginning March 13, 1868.
+This election was riddled with inconsistency.
+Alvan Cullem Gillem, the commanding officer of the Fourth Military District which included Arkansas, noted in his report to Congress that more votes had been cast than there were registered voters.
+Furthermore, the county registrars were allowing people who claimed to be registered in other counties to vote, while also not keeping track of what county these people claimed to be registered in.
+Despite the obvious inconsistencies in the election, Congress was satisfied and Arkansas was readmitted to the union.
+This election would be a harbinger of the future voting irregularities that would eventually lead to the Brooks-Baxter conflict.

 Clayton administration

 Powell Clayton, a 35-year-old former brigadier general in the Union army who remained in Arkansas after marrying an Arkansas woman, was elected governor as a Republican in April, 1868.
 The election was scarred with irregularities.
 For example, the return of votes in Pulaski County exceeded the number of registered voters.
 Also, the registrars, who controlled the distribution of ballots, admitted that they had given ballots to voters from other counties if they could show a valid registration certificate.
 Both sides claimed election fraud and voter intimidation: armed parties had been stationed on roads to keep voters away from the polls.
 General Gillem, commander of the military district that included Arkansas, wrote to General Grant that it would take months to sort out which side had committed the greater election fraud.

 In July 1868, Arkansas rejoined the Union and Clayton was inaugurated governor.
 The new general assembly had already begun meeting in April, but had been unable to do anything other than prepare legislation for the time when the state was readmitted.
 The prior governor, Isaac Murphy, whose administration was not recognized by the federal government, continued to act as executive of the state during this time.
 Both Clayton and Murphy managed to draw a paycheck as governor at the same time.
 When Clayton took office, he appointed most of the key Republican politicians to positions within the new state government; however, he failed to find a place for Joseph Brooks.

 Rivalry between Brooks and Clayton predated the 1868 election.
 Clayton saw Brooks as his strongest competitor for preference and distinction and did not want him to become too entrenched with the party leadership.
 Brooks felt that his ability and service to the party were not being recognized or appreciated, and he grew bitter and resentful of the other Republicans, including Clayton.

-The Democrats in the state, calling themselves "the Conservatives" to differentiate themselves from the Radical Republicans, were incensed that freedmen – former slaves – had been not only emancipated, but cloaked with the status of citizens, with full civil rights, by the 14th Amendment.
-Worst of all, in the view of Conservatives, freedmen were permitted to vote.
-Even though the freedmen, whom Conservatives considered inherently inferior, were allowed to vote, former Confederate officers were not.
-This was especially infuriating since they were expected to pay taxes to fund newly proposed infrastructure changes without any ability to vote against it.
-They even saw this as an attempt by the Radicals to circumvent the will of God.